bieli/blender-container-rendering/README.md

 ### Your Blender's project file need to have specific settings
 * render with CPU (like Cycles)
-* output file settings to image (i.e. PNG)
+* output file settings to image (i.e. PNG) or in case of animation (i.e. MKV)

-[Inspiration|(https://github.com/OpenShiftDemos/blender-remote)] based on Linux RedHat container base image and similar idea with rendering process contenerization.
+[Inspiration](https://github.com/OpenShiftDemos/blender-remote) based on Linux RedHat container base image and similar idea with rendering process contenerization.

 ## Requirements for host OS environement